 When you read a newspaper notice how it addresses all the important questions relevant to the topic from the beginning of the article to the end.

 The leading sentences, also known as the 'lead' would answer questions such as: When, Why, What, and Who.

 The initial sentences of the post would give you a feeling for what the writer plans to say next.
 Further into the article, you find the secondary details.
 Then come the stats, quotes and relevant supporting information.

-The process of providing preliminary information before coming to the secondary details is called Frontloading.
+The process of providing preliminary information before secondary details is called 'Frontloading'.
 It is also known as the inverted pyramid approach of writing content for SEO.

 SEO copywriting tips

-Here is how you will improve the readability of the post and make use of the frontloading principles:
+Here is how you will improve the readability of your post and make use of frontloading principles: